European-XFEL/imageSourcePy/README.rst

 If you have questions on contributing to the project, please get in touch at opensource@xfel.eu.

-Before contributing you are required to sign either a Contributors License Agreement, or Entity Contributor License Agreement, which you can find in the root directory of this project.
-Please mail the signed agreement to opensource@xfel.eu.
-By signing the CLA you acknowledge that copyright and all intellectual property rights of your contribution are transferred to the European X-ray Free Electron Laser Facility GmbH.
+External contributors, i.e. anyone not contractually associated to the European XFEL GmbH, are asked to sign a Contributor License Agreement (CLA):

+- people contributing as individuals should sign the Individual CLA
+- people contributing on behalf of an organization should sign the Entity CLA.

+The CLAs can be found in the `contributor_license_agreement.md` and `entity_contributor_license_agreement.md` documents located in the root folder of this repository.
+Please send signed CLAs to opensource [at] xfel.eu.
+We'll get in touch with you then.
+We ask for your understanding that we cannot accept external contributions without a CLA in place.
+Importantly, with signing the CLA you acknowledge that

+* European XFEL retains all copyrights of the Karabo Image Processor,
+* European XFEL may relicense the Karabo Image Processor under other appropriate open source licenses which the Free Software Foundation classifies as Free Software licenses.

+However, you are welcome to already suggest modifications you'd like to contribute by opening a merge/pull request before you send the CLA.

 You are free to use this software under the terms of the GPLv3 without signing a CLA.